omnifaces/omnifaces.github.io/index.md

 </dependency>
 ```

-This features among others a new `@ViewScoped(saveInViewState=true)` attribute which saves the entire bean in JSF view state when client side state saving is enabled.
-In fact, this bean never expires as long as the HTML page exists, and several general purpose converters such as `omnifaces.TrimConverter`, `omnifaces.ToLowerCaseConverter`, `omnifaces.ToUpperCaseConverter` and `omnifaces.ToCollectionConverter`.
+This features among others a new `@ViewScoped(saveInViewState=true)` attribute which saves the entire bean in JSF view state when client side state saving is enabled (instead of in HTTP session).
+In fact, such bean never expires as long as the HTML page exists.
+And, several general purpose converters such as `omnifaces.TrimConverter`, `omnifaces.ToLowerCaseConverter`, `omnifaces.ToUpperCaseConverter` and `omnifaces.ToCollectionConverter`.
 Further several helper methods of `Faces` utility class are now directly available in EL as well via the new implicit EL object `#{faces}`, such as `#{faces.development}`, `#{faces.requestBaseURL}`, etc. See also [What's new in OmniFaces 2.6?](http://snapshot.omnifaces.org/whatsnew) section of the snapshot showcase.

 ## What is OmniFaces?